Fourier Neural Operator with Learned Deformations for PDEs on General Geometries: Introduction

 \paragraph{Limitations of FNO on irregular geometries.} While FNO is fast and accurate, it has limitations on the input format and the problem domain.
 Since FNO is implemented with FFT, it can be only applied on rectangular domains with uniform meshes.
 When applying it to irregular domain shapes, previous works usually embed the domain into a larger rectangular domain~\citep{lu2022comprehensive}.
 However, such embeddings are less efficient and wasteful, especially for highly irregular geometries.
 Similarly, if the input data is in the form of non-uniform meshes such as triangular meshes, previous works use basic interpolation methods between the input non-uniform mesh and a uniform mesh on which FFT is computed~\cite{li2020fourier}.
 This can cause large interpolation errors, especially for non-linear PDEs.

-\paragraph{Our contributions.} To address the above challenges, we develop a geometry-aware Fourier neural operator (Geo-FNO) and we summarize our contributions below: \begin{enumerate}[leftmargin=*] \item We propose a geometry-aware FNO framework (geo-FNO) that works on arbitrary geometries and a variety of input formats such as point clouds, non-uniform meshes, and design parameters. \item Geo-FNO deforms the irregular input domain into a uniform latent mesh on which the FFT can be applied.
+\paragraph{Our contributions.} To address the above challenges, we develop a geometry-aware Fourier neural operator (Geo-FNO) and we summarize our contributions below: \begin{enumerate}[leftmargin=*] \item We propose a geometry-aware discretization-convergent FNO framework (Geo-FNO) that works on arbitrary geometries and a variety of input formats such as point clouds, non-uniform meshes, and design parameters. \item Geo-FNO deforms the irregular input domain into a uniform latent mesh on which the FFT can be applied.
 Such deformation can be fixed or learned with the FNO architecture in an end-to-end manner.
-For the latter case, we design a neural network to model the deformation and train it end-to-end with geo-FNO. \item We experiment on different geometries for the Elasticity, Plasticity, Euler's, and Navier-Stokes equations on both forward modeling and inverse design tasks.
-Geo-FNO has up to $10^5$ acceleration compared to the numerical solver, as well as half the error rate compared to previous interpolation-based methods. \end{enumerate}
+For the latter case, we design a neural network to model the deformation and train it end-to-end with Geo-FNO. \item We experiment on different geometries for the Elasticity, Plasticity, Advection, Euler's, and Navier-Stokes equations on both forward modeling and inverse design tasks.
+The cost-accuracy experiments show that Geo-FNO has up to $10^5$ acceleration compared to the numerical solver, as well as half the error rate compared to previous interpolation-based methods as shown in Figure \ref{fig:cost-accuracy}.
+Further, Geo-FNO maintains discretization-convergence.
+The model trained on low resolution datasets can be directly evaluated at high resolution cases. \end{enumerate}